 Rather than crafting brands for your clients that attempt to meld all of their products and services under one hodgepodge of a roof, focus on crafting brands that choose to be one thing for one group of people consistently.
 Make the same offer well-known from the minute potential clients land on your website to the posts they read on your Instagram account.
 When you’re known for one consistent, dependable offer, there is no confusion over who you are, what you do, or how that work fits into your ideal client’s life.

 When you’re working with your clients to make their offer crystal clear, ask them to describe what they do, who it’s for, and how it adds value (or solves a problem) for their ideal clients.
 If they’re having a hard time working all of their services or offerings into this one response, then it might be time to explore creating a cohesive parent brand for all of their endeavors.

 In an effort to provide even more actionable education created specifically for designers and strategists, I’m peeling back the curtain on my signature brand development process I’ve used to guide hundreds of creatives to purposeful, profitable brands that bless their lives.
 And I’ll be teaching you everything I know so you can elevate your client experience, guide your clients through a proven process, and craft heartfelt brands that are designed to endure!

 If you want to stand out in a saturated industry, if you want to guide your dream clients through an intentional process that delivers results, and if you want to work less doing work that you love, then the Brand Strategy School is just for you, sweet friend.

-This course will teach you my signature brand development process you can swipe my exact process and begin immediately guiding your clients through an approach that works.
+The Brand Strategy School will teach you my signature brand development process where you can swipe my exact process and begin immediately guiding your clients through an approach that works.
 Plus, this content is designed to teach you how to position yourself as the branding expert you are.